sukritishuk/ML_ZoomCamp_Article/README.md

 ### Loading & Studying the Data:

-Firstly, I retrieved the time series data for Amazon company stock from Kaggle.
-There were multiple numerical feature columns in this dataset (listed below), apart from one time-based feature column, **Date**.
+I retrieved the time series data for Amazon company stock from Kaggle as a csv file and then loaded it into a DataFrame using different Pandas' functions.
+There were multiple numerical feature columns in the dataset (as listed below) along with one time-based feature column, *Date*.

-* Open and Close - Starting and final price at which the stock is traded on a particular day.
+* *Open* and *Close* - Starting and final price at which the stock is traded on a particular day.
-* High and Low - Maximum and minimum trading price of the stock for the day.
+* *High* and *Low* - Maximum and minimum trading price of the stock for the day.
-* Close - Last price at which the stock trades before markets closed for the day.
+* *Close* - Last price at which the stock trades before markets closed for the day.
-* Adjusted Close (Adj Close) - Closing price for the stock on a day adjusted for corporate actions like stock-splits or dividends.
+* *Adjusted Close (Adj Close)* - Closing price for the stock on a day adjusted for corporate actions like stock-splits or dividends.
-* Volume - Total number of shares traded (bought or sold) for Amazon during a day.
+* *Volume* - Total number of shares traded (bought or sold) for Amazon during a day.

 ![image](https://user-images.githubusercontent.com/50409210/151208664-a286b590-89b6-4cdf-b42a-fb7760d2ccce.png)

-The dataset contained values from May 1997 to August 2020 with 5852 rows of data, and each row representing one trading day during this period.
-Before making any time series analysis, we had to convert all the time-specific variables in the correct Datetime format.
+The dataset contained values from *May 1997 to August 2020* with 5852 rows in total.
+Each row represented one trading day during this period.
+As the Date column was in **object** datatype format, before any time series analysis, we had to convert all time-specific columns into correct **Datetime** format.
 Python's [Pandas library](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html) contains extensive tools for working with dates, times, and time-indexed data.

 ### Data Cleaning and Formatting:

 Python's built-in [datetime module](https://docs.python.org/3/library/datetime.html) helps in working with dates and times.
-Here, I used this modoule to convert the Date column to DatetimeIndex data type.
-The most fundamental of date/time objects are the *Timestamp** and *DatetimeIndex* objects.
-I used the ***pd.to_datetime() function***, to parse Date columns.
-This converted the format from object to *datetime64* format, encoding dates as 64-bit integers, and thus allowing an arrays of dates to be represented very compactly.
+The most fundamental of date/time objects are the **Timestamp** and **DatetimeIndex** objects.
+* First, I used the ***pd.to_datetime() function***, to parse Date column and converted it from object to **datetime64** format.
+This encodes dates as 64-bit integers, allowing an arrays of dates to be represented very compactly.

 ![image](https://user-images.githubusercontent.com/50409210/151670939-1b9a3c28-ef20-4100-9251-32a672580067.png)

+* Further, I used the  modoule to convert the Date column into DatetimeIndex.

 As the Amazon stock dataset had no missing values in any columns no imputations were needed.
 We used different instance attributes in the datetime module like ***.year() or .month_name()*** to strip or parse the date column features and create separate columns from them like for Year, Month Name, Day Name etc. This would be used in further EDA analysis on the dataset.